StockDrops/StockDropsPublicDesktopApp/README.md

 # [StockDrops](https://stockdrops.net/) Desktop App v1.1.3
 This repo contains information on, guidance for, and acknowledged issues in the public release of the StockDrops Desktop Application.
 This app aims to provide all with a better chance at purchasing today's most popular tech (GPUs, CPUs, New Gen Consoles) through quick in-stock notifications and product page pop-ups on supported websites.

 It will be updated as fixes/updates are released.
+For now it supports Newegg, Best Buy and B&H.

 The application is provided as is with a full license as seen [here.](https://stockdrops.net/desktop-app-license/) The application is in **active development**, so bugs and minor issues are to be expected.